yaroslaff/evalidate/README.md

 Evalidate throws exceptions `CompilationException`, `ValidationException`, `ExecutionException`.
 All of them inherit from base exception class `EvalException`.

-## Extending evalidate, safenodes and addnodes
+## Extending evalidate: safenodes and addnodes
 Evalidate has built-in set of python operations, which are considered 'safe' (from author point of view).
 Code is considered valid only if all of it's operations are in this list.
-You can override this list by adding argument *safenodes* like:
+You can override this list by adding argument `safenodes` like:
 ```python
 result = evalidate.safeeval(src,c, safenodes=['Expression','BinOp','Num','Add'])
 ```